Sage/carbon/docs/guides/handlers.md

 Carbon provides a handler pattern which can be used for optional content as well as for providing extension points within an application.

-Let's run through an example to demonstrate it's usefulness as well as how it works.
+Let's run through an example to demonstrate its usefulness as well as how it works.

 Imagine we are given a component which provides the header and footer of our application: